hardhats/vista-install-docs/New/InstallCache.rst

    :alt:  mgr folder post-creation of VistA folder

 At this point we are ready to stand up the VistA instance.
 Right click on the Caché cube and select Management Portal of Caché.
+On macOS and on Linux, the URL is http://localhost:57772/csp/sys/UtilHome.csp.

 .. figure::
    images/InstallCache/MenuSysMgt.png